 Onyx River Facts

-- Perhaps most notably, despite its common name, the Onyx River, though amazing, does not actually qualify as a true river.
+- Perhaps most notably, despite its common name, the Onyx River, though admittedly amazing, does not actually qualify as a true river.
 In point of fact, the quite remarkable manifestation of geology actually represents a feature technically known as a meltwater stream.

-- Unfortunately for those who might wish to view it, this site’s located in a remote portion of the world.
+- Unfortunately for those adventurous individuals who might wish to view it, this site’s located in a remote portion of the world.
 As a result of that remoteness, few humans ever have the chance to see it.
 That’s a shame, because it’s special for a very particular reason.

-- Unfortunately, all of them appear only during the few short months of the local summer season, making for short-lived viewing opportunities.
+- Unfortunately, all of them appear only during the few short months of the local summer season, making for extremely short-lived viewing opportunities.
 Although the incredible body of water remains considered a river, albeit a small one, no fish live in its waters.

 Related Articles